 The EPA’s Superfund Redevelopment Initiative works to redevelop and reuse formerly contaminated Superfund sites.
 The reclamation of this land has been shown to be beneficial to local economies, with increases in the number of on-site jobs, employment income from on-site jobs, property values, property tax revenue, and the number of businesses.
 All of these factors can help to revitalize the economies of communities affected by Superfund sites.

 Put the Super back into Superfund

 Want to see polluters pay for their messes rather than taxpayers?
-Contact your representatives and tell them to support Senator Booker’s bill: Superfund Polluter Pays Restoration Act of 2017 (S.2198).
+Contact your representatives and tell them to support Rep. Earl Blumenaur’s bill: Superfund Restoration Act (H.R.
+4088).